 Count the number of total taxa (taxa richness), Ephemeroptera taxa, and Trichoptera taxa.
 Calculate the % Dominance (number of individuals of the most abundant taxon divided by the total number of individuals in the aliquot) and % Tanytarsini (number of individuals in the Tanytarsini tribe divided by the total number of individuals in the aliquot).

-Refer to the FDEP Statewide Biological Database webpage ( for the list of macroinvertebrates categorized as clinger and filter feeder (categorization for insects taken from Merritt et al., An Introduction to the Aquatic Insects of North America).
+Refer to the FDEP Statewide Biological Database webpage (https://floridadep.gov/dear/florida-dep-laboratory/content/statewide-biological-database) for the list of macroinvertebrates categorized as clinger and filter feeder (categorization for insects taken from Merritt et al., An Introduction to the Aquatic Insects of North America 4th Edition).
 For clinger taxa, include only those taxa whose sole habit is listed as “clinger.”
 Calculate percent filter feeders as the number of individuals that are filter feeders divided by the total number of individuals in the aliquot.
 Count an individual of a taxon for which filter feeding is one of two feeding strategies as 0.5 individuals.

 Determine region according to Figure SCI 2100-1.
 Evaluate and record the biological metrics according to the scoring system in Table SCI 2100-1.